What is aspect ratio?

 The aspect ratio of an image is the ratio of its width to its height, and is expressed with two numbers separated by a colon, such as 16:9, which would be read as "sixteen-to-nine".

 Livescale's aspect ratio

 The Livescale viewer experience is designed for a 4:3 aspect ratio in landscape mode.

 What does this mean?
-The view for viewers in the live experience will have a 4:3 display, no matter the Aspect Ratio selected within your Streaming Software.
+The view for viewers in the live experience will have a 4:3 display, no matter the aspect ratio selected within your streaming software.

-So now a stream with a 16:9 aspect ratio can be sent to Livescale and it will display 4:3 in the Live Room.
+In other words, a stream with a 16:9 aspect ratio can be sent to Livescale and it will display 4:3 in the Live Room.

-Here is a sample image you may use to help you have a visual of what all 3 different Aspect Ratios will look like when turning on your camera.
+Here is a sample image you may use to help you have a visual of what all 3 different aspect ratios will look like when turning on your camera:

 Common aspect ratios

 There are a lot of aspect ratios in common use today because each aspect ratio has a specific use.
 Here are some of the most common:

 - 1:1 - This is simply a square, and it is commonly used in images on social media.